mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Allows the [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') to remain safely in the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') longer.
+Allows the [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') to remain safely in the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') longer.

 <a name='F-ParquetClassLibrary-Parquets-CollectingEffect-Item'></a>
 ### Item `constants`